Saeedanbarimoghadam/-Detection-of-COVID-19-Using-Deep-Learning-Algorithms/README.md

-# Detection of COVID-19 Using Deep Learning Algorithms
+# Detection of COVID-19 Using Deep Learning
 Scenario 1: CNN Model with Customized Parameters:
 In this scenario, a Convolutional Neural Network (CNN) was implemented with five different architectures to find the best-performing model.